NetDocuments-Archive/ad-join-cookbook/README.md

 realm: Not authorized to perform this action
 ````

-Not all packages installed succesfully.
+Not all packages installed successfully.
 Verify adcli and packagekit are installed

 ```
 !
 Couldn't get kerberos ticket for: foo@example.com: KDC reply did not match expectations